Thuziel/FortniteEditResetMacro/README.md

 # FortniteEditResetMacro
-A macro that resets builds is fortnite.
+A macro that resets builds in fortnite.
 Built with python.
 <br><br><h3>INSTRUCTIONS</h3>
 a few instuctions coming soon